Our Mission

 Few people witness first-hand the wildlife and seascape of the Central Arctic Ocean (CAO) which goes some way to explaining why it is the least disturbed, least explored, and at this critical juncture in its management, the least understood marine environment in the world.

-The Foundation’s educational work will also be engaging with increasingly international audiences, not simply because what happens in the far North will have impacts for everyone, but because the CAO is comprised entirely of international waters (aka high seas) making it a body of water for which all nations have an equal stake in its future.
+The Foundation’s educational work will also be engaging with increasingly international audiences, not simply because what happens in the far North will have impacts for everyone, but because the CAO is comprised entirely of high seas, which by definition is a global commons, making it a body of water for which all nations have an equal stake in its future.

 Conservation Advocacy